Chazzan Muller - West Side Institutional Synagogue

 Cantor Zev Muller

 Cantor Zev Müller, our very own "Chazzan Zevi", was raised in a house of Rabbis and Chazzanim.
 His father, Rabbi Aron Müller, is the Rabbi of the Jewish community in Baden, Switzerland, and his uncle is the famous Cantor Benjamin Müller of Antwerp, Belgium.
 Chazzan Zevi studied in the renowned Ponevezh Yeshiva in Bnei Brak, Israel, and in Beth Medrash Gavoha of Lakewood, New Jersey.
-Zevi received his BA in Cell Biology & Neuroscience summa cum laude from Rutgers University.
+Zevi received his BA in Cell Biology & Neuroscience summa cum laude from Rutgers University, and is currently a graduate student at Columbia University.

 Cantor Müller has studied Chazzanut and voice for many years with acclaimed cantors and opera singers, and has been leading high holiday services since the age of 18.
 He is a Spinto Tenor with a full range and with variations of color and dynamics.
 Despite his young age, Cantor Müller is well regarded in the cantorial world and is often invited to perform at concerts, officiate Chuppot and daven as a guest Chazzan around the world.
 In 2010, Cantor Müller recited the Kel Moleh Rachamim prayer at the UN General Assembly in commemoration of the Holocaust.